 How to Feed Vegetarian and Gluten-Free Friends: Roasted Squash Gratin

 Feeding people with dietary constraints is both rewarding and challenging.
-It can be tough to find recipes that suit restricted diets but are still delightful enough for a weekend dinner with friends.
-But when the recipe turns out and the guests are raving, that is the rewarding part.
+It can be tough to find recipes that suit restricted diets but are still delightful enough for those without dietary constraints.
+But when the recipe works beautifully, and everyone goes home with smiles and full tummies, it can be incredibly rewarding.

-As someone who is lucky enough to be free of dietary restrictions, I can only imagine how it must feel to go to a friend’s house for dinner and have to navigate around the dinner table with caution.
-And with more and more diet types appearing every day, the importance of knowing how to handle them becomes even more prominent.
+As someone who is lucky enough to be free of dietary restrictions, I can only imagine how it must feel to go to a friend’s house for dinner and have to navigate the dinner table with caution.
+With more types of eating habits cropping up here in North America, the importance of knowing how to handle them when they come through your front door becomes very relevant.

 Over the years, I’ve learned how to ensure a delicious meal is tailored to multiple dietary constraints.
 Granted, I’m also someone who cares tremendously about eating together.
 For me, being able to feed someone, and feed them dishes they really enjoy, is one of the most satisfying things about cooking!

 Because of the stress I’ve had in the past about serving a meal to those with dietary restrictions or allergies, I’ve decided to do a series of recipes that you can serve when hosting a dinner party and you’ve got some diets to work around.
-The series, entitled “How to Feed,” will be something I’ll publish about once a month, tagging the post with the “How to Feed” tag.
-As the series builds, I encourage you to check it out to see a more comprehensive look at feeding people!
+The series, entitled “How to Feed,” are my suggestions if you have a minimum of two dietary restrictions at your table.
+My hope is that you either find a recipe that works well for you, or you are inspired to try your hand at something a little different.

 My other goal with this series is to make dishes that are both low-stress for the cook and delicious for everyone.
 As the host, it is up to you if you want to serve one menu to everyone, or tailor a particular dish to those with the restricted diet.

-For my first recipe in the “How to Feed” series, I’m going to talk about Squash.
-But not just any squash!
-I want to talk about creamy, sweet, orange-coloured squash stuffed to the brim with a garlic-y wild rice mixture filled with stringy mozzarella cheese and sauteed mushrooms.
-This dinner is perfect for guests that are gluten-free and vegetarian guests (general definitions are provided below if you aren’t sure!).
+For my first recipe in the “How to Feed” series, I’m going to talk about squash.
+But not just any squash; I want to talk about creamy, sweet, orange-coloured squash stuffed to the brim with a garlic-y wild rice mixture filled with stringy mozzarella cheese and sauteed mushrooms.
+This dinner is perfect for guests that are gluten-free and vegetarian (general definitions are provided below if you aren’t sure!).

-Squash is one of my favourite vegetables, particularly because they’re delicious and can store for a long time if kept in the right conditions.
+Squash is a big favourite at my house, particularly because of its good shelf-life and sweet, nutty taste.
 Depending on the variety, you can get squash that is slightly sweet and creamy, or more mild and stringy.
-For this recipe I’ve chosen Delicata Squash, which is slightly smaller than Butternut Squash and slightly sweeter.
+For this recipe I’ve chosen Delicata Squash, which is slightly smaller and sweeter than the more common Butternut Squash.
 The stuffing, a mix of wild rice, mushrooms and mozzarella, is a perfectly savory contrast to the sweet squash, and is choked full of good-for-you fiber to fill you up!
 Stuffing a squash is actually really easy to do, and always look impressive.
 Best of all: you can pre-bake the squash halves in advance, and then stuff and re-heat right before serving!

 20 minPrep Time